Over the last few years, fans of MasterChef will have noticed some real changes in judge Gregg Wallace.

 "I’ve realised that how you feel about yourself on a day-to-day basis may be the most important thing ever."

 While calorie counting might not be for everyone, Gregg says that for him it's been a huge help throughout his weight loss journey.

 “I log all calories I eat and log the units of alcohol I drink,” he told to the Express.
 “I use the app MyFitnessPal, which monitors how much I eat and exercise and I try to consume no more than 1,800 calories a day.

 While it's not part of a weight loss diet, Gregg Wallace says it also helps for learning about nutrition and keeping himself on track.

-Gregg has been candid about the fact that he still loves a good pint (or two or three) and he certainly hasn’t ditched the booze completely.
-However, he has definitely seen and felt the benefits of drinking less and credits cutting back on booze as one of the ways he lost weight and got in such good shape.
+Gregg has been candid about the fact that he still loves a good pint (or two or three) and he certainly hasn't ditched the booze completely.
+However, he has definitely seen and felt the benefits of not drinking alcohol and credits cutting back on booze as one of the ways he lost weight and got in such good shape.